-Real Estate Law
+1 Real Estate Law

-Please briefly describe the main laws that govern real estate in Japan.
+1.1 Please briefly describe the main laws that govern real estate in your country.
 Laws relating to leases of business premises should be listed in response to question 10.1.
-Those relating to zoning and environmental should be listed in response to question 11.1.
+Those relating to zoning and environmental should be listed in response to question 11.1

-In Japan, it is mainly the Civil Code that governs real estate transactions.
+In Japan, it is mainly the Civil Code that governs transactions of real estate.
 Real estate property rights are subject to the law of property rights in Book 2 of the Civil Code.
 This law regulates ownership, joint ownership, assignment and other relevant matters.
 Real estate contract transactions are subject to the law of contracts in Book 3 of the Civil Code.
 This law regulates the formation of contracts, the right and duties of the parties and other relevant matters.

-Other laws relevant to real estate:
+Other laws relevant to real estate

-The Commercial Code
+1 The Commercial Code